-If you keep your car with you at uni, it’s important to make sure that your student car insurance policy covers your university address.
-As part of your insurance quotation, you may have needed to confirm details such as your term time address and where your car is parked overnight (e.g. on a driveway), so it’s worth speaking to your insurer to make sure your policy details are still up to date and correct.
+As part of your insurance quotation you may also have needed to confirm details such as your term time address and where your car is parked overnight (e.g. on a driveway), so it’s worth speaking to your insurer to make sure your policy details are still up to date and correct.

 If you don’t already have cover in place, you may want to consider taking out student car insurance for your time at university.
 Here at Endsleigh we can offer a range of flexible benefits on your student car insurance, with optional RAC breakdown cover at discounted student rates.

 If you’ve only just passed your driving test, you may find that your car insurance is still quite expensive while you build up your No Claims Bonus.
 Our black box car insurance can help with that!

 Working with ingenie, 3 times a year, we’ll use your driving data to work out if you’ll be getting a discount – up to 21% off for good driving (although your premium could increase for poor driving).
 Your driving score also counts towards getting you a great renewal price!